jhspetersson/fselect/README.md

     fselect "name from /tmp where (name = *.tmp and size = 0) or (name = *.cfg and size > 1000000)"

-Aggregate functions (you can use curly braces if you want, and even combine them with the regular parentheses):
+Aggregate functions (you can use curly braces if you want and even combine them with the regular parentheses):

     fselect "MIN(size), MAX{size}, AVG(size), SUM{size}, COUNT(*) from /home/user/Downloads"